 [IR, AP] Is the United States committed to promoting democracy and human rights abroad or just advancing its own strategic and domestic corporate interests?
 What influence does the United States have on the development of democracy around the world and the emergence of--and compliance with--international human rights conventions, protocols and laws?
 This seminar begins with an historical overview of American democracy and human rights rhetoric and policies and seeks to uncover the range of political, economic, cultural and geostrategic motivations underlying U.S. behavior.
 We will then examine American foreign policy responses to a broad range of contemporary human rights and democracy issues with special attention given to analyzing and comparing the post-Cold War state-building efforts in the Balkans, Iraq, and Afghanistan.
 Previous course work relating to international relations, American politics or foreign policy, or political theory required.
 This course fulfills the requirement for advanced seminar in Political Science.

 Admission with consent of the instructor.
 Spring semester.
-Five College Professor Western.2015-16: Offered in Fall 2015
+Five College Professor Western.2017-18: Not offered

 [PT] This seminar will consider works in political philosophy that have been published within the last decade.
 It will be organized around the following four topics: justice, equality, the normative force of history and ethical/cultural pluralism.
 The readings will include works by the following thinkers: John Rawls, Amartya Sen, Michael Sandel, Ronald Dworkin, Charles Taylor, Alistair MacIntyre, David Bromwich, Jurgen Habermas, Martha Nussbaum, Jean-Francois Lyotard, and Bikhu Parekh.
 This course fulfills the requirement for an advanced seminar in Political Science.

 Limited to 20 students.
 Omitted 2010-11.
 Professor Mehta.2017-18: Not offered